RachelNelson1/buy-digital-technology-for-childrens-social-care/content/principle-1.md

 ##Challenges

+Different local authorities have users with different:

+* needs
+* abilities
+* ways of working

-Different local authorities have users with different needs, abilities, and ways of working, which makes standardisation of case management systems challenging.
-Procurement is not always user-centred, so user needs do not feed into the design of the case management system.
+This makes standardisation of case management systems challenging.
+Procurement is not always user-centred, so user needs do not feed into the design of the CMS.
 Understanding the needs of internal users and children and families to allow them to co-create records can be a challenge.

 [Introduction](/index)